halbgut/rss-o-bot/docs/man.md

 ### poll-feeds
 Triggers a poll of all feeds in the database.

+### test-config
+Validates the configuration file against a JSON Schema.

 ## DEBUGGING
 To enter the debugging mode, you'll need to set the `DEBUG` environment variable to a list including `rss-o-bot`.
 For example: